 3. Right-click all hosts in the cluster and select Reconfigure for vSphere HA.

-4. Re-activate Host Monitoring for the vSphere HA cluster.
+4. Re-enable Host Monitoring for the vSphere HA cluster.

 vSphere HA Networking Differences shows the differences in vSphere HA networking whether or not vSAN is used.